Autism Spectrum Disorder: What does it feel like to have autism?

 - Difficulty communicating and interacting with other people

-- Restricted interests and repetitive behaviours
+- Restricted interests and repetitive behaviors

-- Having symptoms that hurt the individual's ability to function properly in school, work and other spheres of life
+- Having symptoms that hurt the individual's ability to function properly in school, work, and other spheres of life

 Autism is called a "spectrum disorder" because it is of different types and has apparent variations in the severity or intensity of symptoms that people experience.
-It can occur to anyone, irrespective of race, ethnic group or economic status.
+It can occur to anyone, irrespective of race, ethnic group, or economic status.